 - // Right to health

 - // Responsible use of natural resources

-- // Protection against child labour
+- // Protection against child labor

-- // Right to freedom from slavery, servitude and forced labour
+- // Right to freedom from slavery, servitude and forced labor

-- // Right to fair and favourable working conditions
+- // Right to fair and favorable working conditions

 - // Right to freedom of association

 In the coming months and years, we intend to put a particular focus on addressing these priority issues.
-For more information on our Group-wide, integrated risk management process, please see our Sustainability Report 2023.
+For more information on our Group-wide, integrated risk management process, please see our Impact Report 2024.

 Additionally, annually, we perform specific in-depth analysis in the form of risk classifications for our direct supply chain (further details on our management process to improve sustainability practices in the supply chain see chapter IV of this Statement) as we are connected to several million rightsholders - in other words people who are directly or indirectly impacted by our activities - through this.
-The sustainability supplier risk classification comprises the supplier's country and category risks including social standards (e.g., child labour, forced labour, working conditions).
+The sustainability supplier risk classification comprises the supplier's country and category risks including social standards (e.g., child labor, forced labor, working conditions).
 The risk categorization is based on internationally recognized classifications of country risks such as those applied by the World Bank and of category risks such as those employed by the United Nations.
 Those suppliers with a significant annual procurement spend of more than €0.5 million and a high sustainability risk classification as well as those of strategic relevance to Bayer must undergo a sustainability evaluation.
-In 2023, this selection process yielded 190 strategically important suppliers making up around 29% of the total procurement spend, and 339 suppliers with a high sustainability risk and a significant procurement spend (>€0.5 million p.a.) making up nearly 10% of the total procurement spend.
+In 2024, this process included 157 strategically important suppliers, making up around 33% of the total procurement spend, and 326 suppliers with a high sustainability risk and a significant procurement spend (>€0.5 million p.a.) of nearly 11% of the total spend.